open-ephys/gui-docs/_sources/User-Manual/Plugins/OneBox.rst.txt

    "Test I2C", "<1 s", "Verifies the functionality of the probe's I2C interface.
 This interface must be intact for proper functioning of the probe."
    "Test Serdes", "<1 s", "Tests the integrity of the serial communication over the probe cable."
    "Test Heartbeat", "3 s", "Checks for a 1 Hz heartbeat signal between the headstage and BSC.
 This test indicates whether basic communication between the headstage and basestation is working."
-   "Test Basestation", "<1 s", "Tests the connectivity between the computer and the basestation FPGA board via the PXIe interface."
+   "Test Basestation", "<1 s", "Tests the connectivity between the computer and the OneBox over USB."

 .. note:: If the "probe signal" and "probe noise" tests fail, it does not necessarily indicate that the probe is broken.
 If your probe is successfully transmitting data, the outcome of all of these tests (except the shift register test) can be safely ignored.